VladTheJunior/ESO-Tracker/README.md

 ## Features

 1. Shows all game TCP packets, formats it and saves to log file.
-2. Text to Speech for important events like players connection, whisper and friends online.
+2. Text to Speech for important events like players connection, whisper and friends online notification.
+3. Auto translate feature (translate messages to your system language).
-3. IP Tracker.
+4. IP Tracker.
+5. IP and ESO database (stores localy on your PC).
+6. Ping utility (you can see latency in milliseconds).
-4. You can see and hear who whisper while you are ingame (use **/w name message** to answer in game chat).
+7. You can see and hear who whisper while you are ingame (use **/w name message** to answer in game chat).
-5. You can see and hear friends online while you ingame.
+8. You can see and hear friends online while you ingame.
-6. You can see and hear lobby chat and taunts.
+9. You can see and hear lobby chat and taunts.
-7. Finally you can copy text from chats.
+10. Finally you can copy text from chats.

 ## List of All Formatted Events
 ### Chats